-iv.
-All CCDF-eligible license-exempt center care.
-Provide the standard: CGS § 17a-101(c) The Commissioner of Children and Families shall develop an educational training program and refresher training program for the accurate and prompt identification and reporting of child abuse and neglect.
-Such training program and refresher training program shall be made available to all persons mandated to report child abuse and neglect at various times and locations throughout the state as determined by the Commissioner of Children and Families.
-License-exempt requirements: Administration - The operator and staff shall be responsible for managing children using techniques that are based on developmentally appropriate practice and communicate acceptable techniques to all staff.
-(1) The operator and staff shall manage child behavior using techniques based on developmentally appropriate practice, including positive guidance, redirection and setting clear limits that encourage children to develop self-control, self-discipline and positive self-esteem.
-(2) While children are in attendance at the program the operator and staff shall not engage in, nor allow, abusive, neglectful, physical, corporal, humiliating or frightening treatment or punishment, including, but not limited to, spanking, slapping, pinching, shaking or striking children, and shall not tie nor bind children and shall not physically restrain children except for the protection and safety of the child or others, using least restrictive methods, as appropriate.
-The operator and staff shall not engage in, nor allow anyone to engage in, sexual contact with the children.
+- i.
+All CCDF-eligible licensed center care.
+Provide the standard: 19a-79-3a(2)(B) The prohibition of abusive, neglectful, physical, corporal, humiliating or frightening treatment or punishment including, but not limited to, spanking, slapping, pinching, shaking or striking children, and physical restraint, unless such restraint is necessary to protect the health and safety of the child or others; and (C) Child abuse and neglect, including child protection and mandated reporting - 19a-79-3a(b) (7) Be responsible for managing children using techniques based on developmentally appropriate practice and communicate acceptable techniques to all staff.
+(A) The operator and staff shall manage child behavior using techniques based on developmentally appropriate practice, including positive guidance, redirection and setting clear limits that encourage children to develop self-control, self-discipline and positive self-esteem.
+(B) The operator shall document that the child's parent(s) has been informed of the techniques Page 9 of 48 used to manage child behaviors in the facility prior to enrollment and reviewed as needed during the period of the child's enrollment.
+(C) While children are in attendance at the program the operator and staff shall not engage in, nor allow, abusive, neglectful, physical, corporal, humiliating or frightening treatment or punishment, including, but not limited to, spanking, slapping, pinching, shaking or striking children, and shall not tie nor bind children and shall not physically restrain children except for the protection and safety of the child or others, using least restrictive methods, as appropriate.
+(D) The operator and staff shall not engage in, nor allow, anyone else to engage in any sexual activity with the children in care while in attendance at the program. - ii.
+All CCDF-eligible licensed family child care homes.
+Provide the standard: 19a-87b-10(k) Child Protection (1) The provider shall not engage in, nor allow, abusive, neglectful, physical, corporal, humiliating or frightening treatment or punishment, including, but not limited to, spanking, slapping, pinching, shaking or striking children, and shall not tie nor bind children and shall not restrain children except in appropriate circumstances for the protection and safety of the children or others.
+The provider shall not engage in nor allow anyone else to engage in any sexual activity with the children in care. - iii.
+All CCDF-eligible licensed in-home care.
+Provide the standard: Click or tap here to enter text.